 While these home remedies might help get rid of nits, none of them have ever been proven effective at eliminating lice completely.
 The only other natural treatment is shaving off all of your hair.
 This isn't an option for everyone, but for those who are willing to go bald for a few weeks, it can actually work.
 Just make sure you dispose of the infested hair properly in a sealed plastic bag [source: WebMD].

-If you still have questions about head lice, see the links on the next page for lots more information.
+If you still have questions about head lice, see the links below for lots more information.